Linuxander/ntfy_aws_deployment_iac/README.md

 To get this up and running, you will need to follow the directions below which consists of:

 1. Complete the prerequisites
-1. Run `terraform init`
+1. Clone this repo and `cd` into it
-1. Run `terraform apply`
+1. Deploy by running `terraform init` and then `terraform apply` commands
-1. Use the IP provided in the output to configure your NTFY phone app with the server
+1. Configure NTFY app on your phone using the IP provided in the output above
-1. Append the NTFY command after any command using `&&` and you will be notified on your phone when it completes successfully
-    1. You can also append `||` followed by the NTFY failure message command to be notified if the command fails right on your phone
+1. Run commands in your terminal with NTFY commands to get notifications on your phone

 # Steps